| ECMI Glossary of Water Related TermsA B C D

 corroding piping, or carbonate precipitates.
 Turbidity measurements are

 typically not made on surfacewater sources - see Total suspended solids.
+Total Solids: The total amount of solids in

 the sample, which includes: dissolved, suspended, and volatile.
+Total Suspended Solids: A fixed volume of

 sample is filtered through a preweighed and washed glass fiber filter.
 The